 Pro Tip: With some of these offers, you can sign up and cancel it before being charged so that you still get your SB.
 However, this can be a risky game if you are not paying attention to your deadlines.
 So I like to stay away from offers like these.
 But I do like signing up for offers that I would’ve signed up for on my own anyway.

 The last way you can earn points is with receipts.
 This one caught me by surprise because it is a little hidden away.
-Pretty much, if you take a picture of your receipts from certain stores, they will give you SB as long as it is within ten days of your original purchase date.
+If you take pictures of your receipts from certain stores, they will give you SB points as long as it is within ten days of your original purchase date.

 How To Redeem

-If neither of those appeals to you, you can trade your points to donate to a charity or enter sweepstakes to potentially win even more.
-Redeeming is easy to do, and there are several different options to be able to get in exchange for your points.
+If neither of those appeals to you, you can trade your points to donate to a charity or enter sweepstakes to win even more potential.
+Redeeming is easy to do, and there are several different options to get in exchange for your points.

 Should You Sign Up?

-Whatever you decide to use the cash you earn from Swagbucks, just know that it can definitely be worth it if you think about it strategically, and try not to lose any money in the process.
+Wherever you decide to use your cash you earn, know that it is worth it if you think about Swagbucks strategically.
 It is doable if you are willing to put in the time with it!